 2. Regional economic integration organizations, in matters within their competence, shall exercise their right to vote with a number of votes equal to the number of their member States that are Parties to this Agreement.
 Such an organization shall not exercise its right to vote if any of its member States exercises its right, and vice versa.

-.
+3. Without prejudice to the provisions of paragraph 3 of Article 15 of the Convention, the Parties shall make every effort to reach agreement on all matters by consensus.
+If such efforts to reach consensus have been exhausted and no agreement has been reached, a decision shall, as a last resort, be adopted by a three-fourths majority vote of the Parties present and voting.

+4. For the purpose of this Article, ‘Parties present and voting’ means Parties present and casting an affirmative or negative vote.

 Article 23 (DEPOSITARY)